 Tax-Free Childcare is a new government scheme to help working parents with the cost of childcare.

-Parents will be able to open an online account, which they can use to pay for childcare from a registered provider.
+Parents of the youngest children can now open an online account, which they can use to pay for childcare from a registered provider.

 For every £8 a parent pays in, the government will pay in an extra £2.
 Parents can receive up to £2,000 per child, per year, towards their childcare costs, or £4,000 for disabled children.

 The scheme will be available for children under the age of 12, or under 17 for children with disabilities.